Last updated: February 9th, 2018

 A large e-commerce organization earned an additional $300 million in annual purchases after removing the registration requirement from its site.

 Richard Saul Wurman wrote Hats in 1989.
 It’s a curious read about making information understandable.
-Even though the article is over 25 years old, it’s still relevant today.
+Even though the article is nearly 30 years old, it’s still relevant today.
 This article is available in PDF format only.